-Australia’s best agriculture businesses use vSure to protect their reputations
+Australia’s best agriculture businesses use vSure to streamline onboarding and protect their reputations

 In an Industry that relies on Foreign Workers, compliance with the obligation to check and keep checking employee work rights throughout the employment cycle is a difficult and often time-consuming, manual process.

-- vSure streamlines the onboarding process with VEVO checks with a simple photo of a passport
+- vSure streamlines the onboarding process with Right To Work checks via Email and SMS

 - vSure automates the ongoing monitoring of employee work visas

 - vSure sends emails or SMS to notify employers of the current visa status of all foreign workers

 - vSure highlights any changes (such as a working holiday visa with 40 hours/week work rights, changing to a Student Visa with 40 hours per fortnight restrictions)

 - vSure helps protect your agriculture business from on the spot civil penalties (with no recourse and no ignorance defense) of up to $94,500 per foreign worker found working in breach of their rights

 - vSure helps protect your Directors and Officers from civil penalties of up to $18,900 per foreign worker found working in breach of their rights